ChanHsing1972/ChanHsing1972.github.io/_tabs/about.md

 ## 🥳 Welcome!

 I'm Chenxin, from Chengdu, Sichuan, currently an undergraduate at the [School of Intelligent Software and Engineering](https://ise.nju.edu.cn/) of [Nanjing University](https://www.nju.edu.cn/).
 I graduated from Chengdu No.7 High School (Gaoxin Campus), where I spent three wonderful years—see [Blow Dream To The West Isle](https://chanhsing1972.github.io/posts/Blow-Dream-To-The-West-Isle/) for details.
-The daily grind from 8am to 9pm nearly broke me 😫.
-My dream is to sleep in forever 🛏️, my greatest wish is to have summer vacation right after winter vacation, and my least favorite thing is writing self-introductions.
+Currently, I am worn out by the daily grind of "8 AM to 9 PM" classes 😫.
+My dream is to sleep in forever 🛏️, my greatest wish is to have summer break start right after winter break, and my least favorite thing is writing self-introductions.

-My interests include: Coding, Badminton, Calligraphy, Guitar, Singing, Music, Photography, Food, Design, Gaming.
+I am passionate about: Coding, Badminton, Calligraphy, Guitar, Singing, Music, Photography, Food, Design, Gaming.

-- 🧑🏻‍💻 About Coding: I'm passionate about tinkering with new technologies and exploring new things, always trying to make them work the way I want.
-This brings me great satisfaction.
-I mainly use C/C++, Java, Python, and JavaScript, and have developed web apps, mini-programs, desktop apps, and my own games.
+- 🧑🏻‍💻 Coding: I am obsessed with tinkering with new technologies and exploring new things, finding ways to make them work exactly as I envision.
+This brings me a great sense of accomplishment.
+I primarily use C/C++, Java, Python, and JavaScript, and have developed web apps, mini-programs, desktop apps, and indie games.
-- 🏸 About Badminton: Not the best, not the worst.
+- 🏸 Badminton: Not the best, not the worst.
-- 🖋️ About Calligraphy: Love pen calligraphy.
+- 🖋️ Calligraphy: Love pen calligraphy.
 Always have a pen in hand, never stop practicing.
-- 🎸 About Guitar: Self-taught, beginner level, still need more practice.
+- 🎸 Guitar: Self-taught, entry-level, still need more practice.
-- 🎤 About Singing: Bathroom singer, lacking emotion but making up for it with pitch.
+- 🎤 Singing: Bathroom singer, lacking emotion but making up for it with pitch.
-- 🎵 About Music: Can't live without music!
+- 🎵 Music: Can't live without music!
 Especially love Cantonese pop, jazz, and classical.
 My favorite singer is Eason Chan, which made me fall in love with Cantonese and try to learn it (not quite there yet).
 Check out my [Apple Music favorites](https://music.apple.com/cn/playlist/favorite-songs/pl.u-b6Ud2vd1K).
-- 📷 About Photography: Just a hobby, not much skill.
+- 📷 Photography: Just a hobby, not much skill.
-- 🦐 About Food: As a Chengdu native, eating is the top priority in life.
+- 🦐 Food: As a Chengdu native, eating is the top priority in life.
-- 🎨 About Design: Enthusiast of graphic design, advocate of minimalism and whitespace.
+- 🎨 Design: Enthusiast of graphic design, advocate of minimalism and whitespace.
 Obsessed with typography details, love and appreciate all beautiful designs.
-- 🎮 About Gaming: Entry-level CS2 player, long-term victim of "electronic ED".
+- 🎮 Gaming: An entry-level CS2 player, long-term victim of ["electronic ED"](https://zh.moegirl.org.cn/%E7%94%B5%E5%AD%90%E9%98%B3%E7%97%BF).
 For more, visit [my Steam homepage](https://steamcommunity.com/id/ChanHsing1972/).

 ## ⚙️ Update Log